estebancb03/Piano-Emulator/README.md

-# Piano emulator 1.0
+# Piano emulator 1.1

 ## Description

 This app visually represents a song as if a piano were playing it, following each note and chord to the letter.
 Every time a note hits the piano, it plays it.
 To represent the volume or intensity of each note, colors were used, with the most intense colors representing greater volume and the more opaque less volume.
 For notes that play a white key, blue tones are used and for notes that play black keys, red tones are used.
-The app also has a music player that plays the song according to what is shown on the screen.

 An intensity bar that represents the volume of a note has also been implemented.
 So, when a note plays the piano, it is represented in the intensity bar by copying its color and giving a size to the rectangle of the intensity bar according to the volume of the note, the more volume it has, the greater the height of its respective rectangle in intensity bar.